kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 Jerusalem to Damascus by the east side of the Jordan, with all the impedimenta of a dragoman, was not a matter to be lightly undertaken.
-Travellers who, like Mr. Tristram, have of late years visited Jerash and Amman, have almost invariably paid large sums of money as ߵbacksheeshߴ to the Adwan and other Bedouin tribes of the Jordan valley; while those who, like Mr. Porter and Mr.
+Travellers who, like Mr. Tristram, have of late years visited Jerash and Amman, have almost invariably paid large sums of money as ❛backsheesh❜ to the Adwan and other Bedouin tribes of the Jordan valley; while those who, like Mr. Porter and Mr.
 Cyril Graham, have explored the wilds of Bashan have generally been Arabic scholars, and have travelled with little baggage.
 We could find no record of any